-in EUR millions, as of 31 December 2019 2018
+in EUR millions, as of 31 December 2020 2019

 Ordinary share capital (gross of own shares) 17.7 17.7

-Share premium account related to ordinary share capital 283.0 283.0
+Share premium account related to ordinary share capital 323.0 283.0

-Reconciliation reserve 462.2 480.9
+Reconciliation reserve 510.5 462.2

-Total Own Funds 762.9 781.6
+Total Own Funds 851.1 762.9

-There have been no changes to the ordinary share capital or share premium account during 2019.
+There have been no changes to the ordinary share capital during 2020.
+The share premium account increased due to the receipt of a capital contribution of €40m from its shareholder, Zurich Holdings Ireland Limited ('ZHIL') in April 2020.
 The ordinary share capital and share premium arising is not subordinated and has no restricted duration.

-The reconciliation reserve equals the excess of assets over liabilities less other basic own fund items, as at the reporting date.
+The reconciliation reserve equals the excess of assets over liabilities less other basic Own Fund items, as at the reporting date.
 This reconciliation reserve mainly consists of the expected future profits included in the Technical Provisions and any past profits that have not been transferred as dividends to Zurich Insurance Group.
 The reconciliation reserve therefore can be sensitive to experience variances and will be subject to the risk sensitivities discussed in Section C.